basicallydan/danhough.com/_posts/2015-04-06-nodejs-maintainer.markdown

 ### `npm prune`

 This is pretty useful if you're using `npm shrinkwrap`, because it will remove any installed modules which are not added as dependencies, perhaps because you were trying them out temporarily, or something.
 If you have un-saved dependencies, and you try to run `npm shrinkwrap`, you'll get an `extraneous` error.
 This is when you run `npm prune`, and start again.

-### `npm version`

-This is pretty cool: not only will `npm version` update the version code in `package.json`, it'll also create a new git commit for the version, and a new git tag at that commit that looks like `v1.3.2`, a common convention for version tags on GitHub.

-`npm version` takes an option to specify what type of a version bump this is: Major, meaning a change which alters existing APIs in some way; Minor, meaning an addition or change which does not modify existing APIs; and patch, usually meaning a bug fix, or some refactoring which does not affect behaviour.
-For example, if you've added some new config options you might use `npm version minor` - but if you change the `generateBlogPost` function to be called `writeBrilliantBlogPost`, then it's a major change because it changes an existing API.

-Since `npm version` creates a git commit, then you can specify a commit message.
-Just like with `git commit`, you can do this with the `-m` flag.

 ## A pre-publish checklist